uc-berkeley-w215/summer2020/led-papers.md

 **Kumud Kalia**:
 - "A Week to Remember: The Impact of Browser Warning Storage Policies", by Weinberger and Felt (Unit 11)
+- "Necessary but Not Sufficient: Standardized Mechanisms for Privacy Notice and Choice", by Lorrie Cranor (Unit 14)

 **Ramana Kapavarapu**:
 - "Operating System Framed in Case of Mistaken Identity", by Bravo-Lillo et al. (Unit 3)